andrew101sanders/Simple-Webserver/README.md

 # Simple-Webserver
-This is a webserver that you can run on your computer.
+This is a web server that you can run on your computer.

 Type the IP address of your computer to access the files in the "files" folder